-Please refer to "Management's Discussion and Analysis" in our Annual Report on Form 10-K attached to this letter for additional information and to a reconciliation of the non-GAAP measures to the comparable GAAP measures contained in Exhibit 99.1 to the Company's Current Report on Form 8-K filed on May 26, 2021.
+2 Adjusted operating earnings, adjusted EBITDA and adjusted diluted earnings per share results are based on non-GAAP metrics.
+Please refer to "Management's Discussion and Analysis" in our Annual Report on Form 10-K attached to this letter for additional information and to a reconciliation of the non-GAAP measures to the comparable GAAP measure contained in Exhibit 99.1 to the Company's Current Report on Form 8-K filed on May 25, 2022.